joshbegley/nyt-latest/previous.md

 https://nytimes.com/live/2024/09/23/world/gaza-israel-hamas-hezbollah/here-are-the-latest-developments

 **Live Updates: Israel Urges Civilians in Lebanon to Evacuate Ahead of Strikes on Hezbollah**\
-`Monday’s attacks follow a series of ambitious attacks on Hezbollah last week that have brought the two sides closer to all out war.`\
+`Monday’s attacks follow a series of ambitious strikes on Hezbollah last week that have brought the two sides closer to all out war.`\
 https://nytimes.com/live/2024/09/23/world/gaza-israel-hamas-hezbollah

 **Newcastle's deficiencies came to fore at Fulham - how is Howe going to fix them?**\